KevinWilk/Beyond-average-warming/README.md

 Kevin Wilk and Hajo Holzmann [arxiv]( ).

-Note the this code needs the package “biLocPol” of which you can get the development version from [GitHub](https://github.com/mbrgr/biLocPol) with:
+Note the file 'Mod_BiLocPol.R' is based on the package “biLocPol” of which you can get the development version from [GitHub](https://github.com/mbrgr/biLocPol) with:

 ``` r
 # install.packages("devtools")